Using ChatGPT from OpenAI

 Expanded prompt:

 Rewrite the message below for [audience].
 The purpose of the message is [purpose].
 Use a [professional / friendly / direct / reassuring / concise] tone.
 Keep the meaning the same, but improve clarity, organization, and readability.
 Avoid jargon and remove unnecessary words.
-Provide the response in this format:
+Provide a revised version, what changed and why, and any wording that may still need review.

 Useful follow-up: